 The country’s almost entirely male-run banks levered up big and gambled customers’ savings into ‘can’t lose’ investments that turned out to be so complex that no one had any clue what they owned.

-And no one cared to ask the hard questions because all involved parties were making money hand over fist in the years leading up to the collapse.
+And no one cared to ask the hard questions because all parties involved were making money hand over fist in the years leading up to the collapse.
 The only financial company that survived and remained profitable throughout that episode – Audur Capital, an almost all-women run firm.

 “The crisis is man-made,” claims banker Halla, 40, who like all Icelanders, is only addressed by her first name.
 “It’s always the same guys,” she says.
 “Ninety-nine percent went to the same school, they drive the same cars, they wear the same suits and they have the same attitudes.
 They got us into this situation — and they had a lot of fun doing it,” she says.
 Halla criticizes a system that focuses “aggressively and indiscriminately” on the short-term maximization of profits, without any regard for losses, that is oriented on short-lived market prices and lucrative bonus payments.
 “It’s typical male behavior,” says Halla, who compares it to a “penis competition” — who has the biggest?